Brian Goodwin (baseball)

-Brian Christopher Goodwin (born November 2, 1990) is an American professional baseball outfielder for the Wei Chuan Dragons of the Chinese Professional Baseball League.
-He has played in Major League Baseball (MLB) for the Washington Nationals, Kansas City Royals, Los Angeles Angels, Cincinnati Reds and Chicago White Sox.
+Brian Christopher Goodwin (born November 2, 1990) is an American former professional baseball outfielder.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals, Kansas City Royals, Los Angeles Angels, Cincinnati Reds, and Chicago White Sox.
+He has also played in the Chinese Professional Baseball League (CPBL) for the Wei Chuan Dragons.
 Before his professional career, Goodwin played college baseball for the North Carolina Tar Heels.

 Amateur career

 Born and raised in Rocky Mount, North Carolina, Goodwin attended Rocky Mount High School where he was a three-sport athlete in baseball, football, and basketball.
 Goodwin was named Gatorade North Carolina Baseball Player of the Year during his senior season, and also received All-Conference honors in football as a cornerback and kick returner.
+He helped lead the Rocky Mount baseball team to the 2008 North Carolina 3A state title and was named MVP of the 3A championship series.

 Goodwin attended the University of North Carolina at Chapel Hill, where he hit .291, tied the school record for triples in a single season, led the team in RBIs, and was named a Louisville Slugger Freshman All-American.
-However, Goodwin transferred to Miami-Dade College, due to issues with his grades.
+However, Goodwin transferred to Miami-Dade College, due to issues with grades.
 As a sophomore at Miami-Dade, Goodwin hit .382 with a .500 on-base percentage.
 In 2010, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 Goodwin committed to play baseball at the University of South Carolina following the 2011 season.